 We are a global leader and pioneer in developing NAND flash controller ICs for solid-state storage devices.
 We sell more NAND flash controllers than any other company in the world and have one of the broadest portfolios of controller solutions and technologies.
 Our key products are controllers used in embedded storage products such as SSDs, eMMCs, and UFS, as well as in expandable storage products such as memory cards and USB flash drives.
 Our products are widely used in computing and mobile devices and for industrial, enterprise, commercial and other applications.
 Our customers include most of the NAND flash makers, leading technology OEMs, and the majority of storage device module makers.
 More NAND flash products, especially next-generation flash, produced by Intel, Micron, Samsung, SK Hynix, Toshiba and Western Digital are supported by Silicon Motion controllers than any other company.
-We are the world's leading merchant supplier of controllers for eMMC and UFS embedded memory used in smartphones and tablets, and the leading merchant supplier of controllers for elexity SSD solutions for industrial, commercial and automotive applications and the Chinese hyperscale data center market.
+We are the world's leading merchant supplier of controllers for eMMC and UFS embedded memory used in smartphones and tablets, and the leading merchant supplier of controllers for client SSDs used in PCs and other applications.
+We also supply customized specialty SSD solutions for industrial, commercial and automotive applications and the Chinese hyperscale data center market.
 We market our controllers under the "SMI" brand, our data center-grade SSDs under the "Shannon" brand, our single-chip industrial-grade SSDs under the "Ferri SSD" and "Ferri-eMMC" brands, specialty RF ICs under the "FCI" brand, and software-defined storage under the "Bigtera" brand.